MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Register-SPMTMigration.md

 Accept wildcard characters: False
 ```
 ### -MigrateAllSiteFieldsAndContentTypes
-The default setting is Off.
-If set to On, all the site fields and content types will be migrated.
+By default, MigrateAllSiteFieldsAndContentTypes is Off.
+If it is set to On, all the site fields and content types will be migrated.
 Otherwise, only those fields and content types used by lists to be migrated will be migrated.
 ```yaml
 Type: Boolean
 Parameter Sets: